 Automated diabetic retinal image analysis software

-OptosAI uses a machine learning algorithm to analyse images of the back of the eye for the presence/severity of any diabetic retinopathy, and then advises if referral to an eye care specialist is needed (based on the local clinical pathway).
+OptosAI uses a machine learning algorithm to analyse images of the back of the eye for the presence or severity of any diabetic retinopathy, and then advises if referral to an eye care specialist is needed (based on the local clinical pathway).

 A fully automated and scalable application for quantification and interpretation of stress echocardiograms that autonomously processes “real world” echocardiographic image studies to predict prognostically significant cardiac disease.